 Can I use a Floor Jack on Ecotile?

 Ecotile is extremely tough and hardwearing.
 It is a vinyl product so it will compress under heavy loads but will always return to its original shape.
-Please consult our sales team to identify which product would be most suitable for your application.
+Please contact us on [email protected] or call +44 1582 219009 to identify which product would be most suitable for your application.

 Do the tiles require sealant?